Store Creation

 }

-We can craft a small UI, where the user can click on one item of the list of all existing interests to add one to his personal interests:
+Let's add a small UI in which the user can select one of all existing interests to add it to his personal interests:

 ul {